Leibniz-HBI/ukraine_twitter_data/README.md

 ### What data is available?

-Right now, we provide data on tweets that contain the hashtag or word 'ukraine' (see query below) in different languages since February 1st [here](Twitter/).
+Right now, we provide data on all tweets that contain the hashtag or word 'ukraine' (see query below) in different languages since February 1st [here](Twitter/) according to the Twitter Academic API.

+Furthermore, data on English tweets containing the term 'bucha' are now available.

 Collections: